ministryofjustice/hmpps-book-video-link/README.md

 # hmpps-book-video-link
-allow court users to book video link session with prison
+Allows court users to book video link hearing with people in prison.
+Allows probation pilot users to book video link meetings with people in prison.

 Application can be built with for dev mode